r0b2g1t/k3s-cluster-on-oracle-cloud-infrastructure/README.md

-# Free K3s Cluster on the Oracle Cloud Infrastructure
+# Free K3s Cluster on fedora CoreOS on Oracle Cloud Infrastructure (OCI)

 This project is based on the [k3s-cluster-on-oracle-cloud-infrastructure](https://github.com/r0b2g1t/k3s-cluster-on-oracle-cloud-infrastructure) project which aims to automatically deploy a K3s cluster with four nodes, that is composed of only always free infrastructure resources on Oracle Cloud Infrastructure (OCI).